The complete guide to Apple Search Ads

 Once you’re ready, Apple will start running the campaign and continuously optimize as their algorithm sees fit.

 As you can see, this method of executing Apple Search Ads requires minimal effort on your part.
-So what can be so disadvantageous about Basic?
-We’re about to find out.
+So what can be then disadvantageous about Basic Campaigns?
+We're about to find out.

 Disadvantages of Apple Search Ads Basic